FractalBoy/perl-language-server/README.md

 ## Configuration

-1. Optionally, add paths to @INC by modifying the `perl.inc` setting.
-You can use the $ROOT_PATH mnemonic to stand in for your project's root directory.
+1. Optionally, add paths to `@INC` by modifying the `perl.inc` setting.
+You can use the `$ROOT_PATH` mnemonic to stand in for your project's root directory, for example `$ROOT_PATH/lib`.
 PLS does not yet support multiple workspace folders.
 2. Optionally, change the current working directory to run PLS in by modifying the `perl.cwd` setting.
-3. Optionally, configure the path to your .perltidyrc file using the `perl.perltidyrc` setting.
+3. Optionally, configure the path to your `.perltidyrc` file using the `perl.perltidyrc` setting.
 By default, `~/.perltidyrc` is used.
-4. Optionally, configure the path to your .perlcriticrc file using the `perl.perlcritic.perlcriticrc` setting.
+4. Optionally, configure the path to your `.perlcriticrc` file using the `perl.perlcritic.perlcriticrc` setting.
 By default, `~/.perlcriticrc` is used.
 You can also disable perlcritic checking entirely by disabling the `perl.perlcritic.enabled` setting.
-5. Optionally, create a .plsignore file in your workspace root with Perl glob patterns that you do not wish to index.
+5. Optionally, create a `.plsignore` file in your workspace root with Perl glob patterns that you do not wish to index.
 By default, PLS will index all files that look like Perl files, with the exception of `.t` files.
 If you have a lot of files that are not Perl files in your workspace, it may slow down indexing unless they are ignored.
 This is the case for PLS itself, where the entire `client` directory is not Perl and contains many small files in `node_modules`.